LucaLoeschmann/Football-Player-Roles/README.md

 ## 🎯 Project Goals

 1. Identify **stylistic player archetypes** based on in-match behavior
-2. Provide a **scouting and comparison tool** using role-based context
+2. Provide a **comparison tool** which makes use of this role distinctions
-3. Visualize the high-dimensional structure of football styles in a **digestible format**
+3. Visualize the high-dimensional structure of football styles in a **digestible format** (2 dimnensional)
-4. Build a foundation for **future supervised models** of role classification
+4. Build a foundation for future **supervised models** of role classification

 ---

 ## 🔄 Data Collection & Preprocessing

-- **Data Source**: FBref.com (top 5 European leagues) - For more detail on the preprocessing pipeline and raw stat breakdown, see my other project: [Football Player Analysis Tool](https://github.com/LucaLoeschmann/Football-Player-Analysis-25) where im using the oufield data from.
+- **Data Source**: FBref.com (top 5 European leagues) - For more detail on the preprocessing, see my other project: [Football Player Analysis Tool](https://github.com/LucaLoeschmann/Football-Player-Analysis-25) where I'm using the oufield data from.

 - **Feature Engineering**:
   - Per-90 normalization for all performance metrics
   - Reducing the initial pool of 100+ features to a carefully selected subset using cross-validation.
 The chosen stats aim to reflect a wide spectrum of football actions — from attacking and possession to defensive contributions.